cleanlab/cleanlab/README.md

 ![](https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/cifar10_benchmarks.png)

-Comparison of confident learning (CL), as implemented in `cleanlab`, versus seven recent methods for learning with noisy labels in CIFAR-10.
+Comparison of confident learning (CL), as implemented in cleanlab, versus seven recent methods for learning with noisy labels in CIFAR-10.
 Highlighted cells show CL robustness to sparsity.
 The five CL methods estimate label issues, remove them, then train on the cleaned data using [Co-Teaching](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/experimental/coteaching.py).

 Observe how cleanlab (i.e. the CL method) is robust to large sparsity in label noise whereas prior art tends to reduce in performance for increased sparsity, as shown by the red highlighted regions.
 This is important because real-world label noise is often sparse, e.g. a tiger is likely to be mislabeled as a lion, but not as most other classes like airplane, bathtub, and microwave.

 ### Find label issues in ImageNet

-Use `cleanlab` to identify \~100,000 label errors in the 2012 ILSVRC ImageNet training dataset: [examples/imagenet](https://github.com/cleanlab/examples/tree/master/imagenet).
+Use cleanlab to identify \~100,000 label errors in the 2012 ILSVRC ImageNet training dataset: [examples/imagenet](https://github.com/cleanlab/examples/tree/master/imagenet).

 ![](https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/imagenet_train_label_errors_32.jpg)

-Label issues in ImageNet train set found via `cleanlab`.
+Label issues in ImageNet train set found via cleanlab.
 Label Errors are boxed in red.
 Ontological issues in green.
 Multi-label images in blue.

 ### Find Label Errors in MNIST

-Use `cleanlab` to identify \~50 label errors in the MNIST dataset: [examples/mnist](https://github.com/cleanlab/examples/tree/master/mnist).
+Use cleanlab to identify \~50 label errors in the MNIST dataset: [examples/mnist](https://github.com/cleanlab/examples/tree/master/mnist).

 ![](https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/mnist_training_label_errors24_prune_by_noise_rate.png)

-Top 24 least-confident labels in the original MNIST **train** dataset, algorithmically identified via `cleanlab`.
+Top 24 least-confident labels in the original MNIST **train** dataset, algorithmically identified via cleanlab.
 Examples are ordered left-right, top-down by increasing self-confidence (predicted probability that the **given** label is correct), denoted **conf** in teal.
 The most-likely correct label (with largest predicted probability) is in green.
 Overt label errors highlighted in red.

 <br/>
 </details>

 <details><summary>
-<code>cleanlab</code> performance across 4 data distributions and 9 classifiers
-(<b>click to learn more</b>)
+cleanlab performance across 4 data distributions and 9 classifiers (<b>click to learn more</b>)
 </summary>
 <br/>

-`cleanlab` is a general tool that can learn with noisy labels regardless of dataset distribution or classifier type: [examples/classifier\_comparison](https://github.com/cleanlab/examples/blob/master/classifier_comparison.ipynb).
+cleanlab is a general tool that can learn with noisy labels regardless of dataset distribution or classifier type: [examples/classifier\_comparison](https://github.com/cleanlab/examples/blob/master/classifier_comparison.ipynb).

 ![](https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/demo_cleanlab_across_datasets_and_classifiers.png)